andaniayan-jpg/Cosmocraft-the-game/README.md

 Cosmocraft is an exploration game where player can travel through space, land on planets.
 They can mine, build, and craft of any planet according to their resources.

+**AI was used for functions and domain and names and to make the objects in THREEE.JS.
+But the logic, maths and features are my own work**

 # Why making Cosmocraft ?